B0ond/B0ond/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning programming on the Internet on my own and do my own projects
 - 💞️ I'm looking for a job in passing
-- 📫 How to reach me in telegram: @B0ond

 ----